Menu

 Going even further, MSP360 Managed backup for OneDrive enables instant backup of specific files and folders within OneDrive, giving businesses fine-grained control over when and how they back up their data.

-Further reading To learn more, read the full technical guide “How to backup OneDrive in MSP360”
+Further reading Read our complete step-by-step tutorial “How to backup OneDrive in MSP360” to learn more.

 Fortunately, there are many ways to back up OneDrive data – although some are more efficient and scalable than others.
 Native OneDrive and Microsoft 365 backup capabilities, as well as manual backup using tools like PowerShell, can be helpful for small-scale back up needs or protecting individual files.

-Abide with OneDrive bast practices?
-Consider a solution like MSP360.
+For a truly comprehensive, efficient and secure OneDrive backup and recovery strategy, however, consider a solution like MSP360 Backup for OneDrive.
 Not only is MSP360 easier to use at scale, but it also offers advanced features – like the option to store backups across multiple locations, advanced reporting and alerting and robust security controls – that are missing from other OneDrive backup solutions.

 MSP360 Backup for M365/Google